Ashlyyn/discord_bot/README.md

 Variable Naming Convention:

-Class members are to be prefixed with "m\_", excepting objects with an overloaded operator=() intended to be used like a function call
+Class members are to be prefixed with "m\_", excepting objects with an overloaded operator() intended to be used like a function call

 Static variables are to be prefixed with "s\_"